This post is also available in: हिन्दी

 Things you can have with samosa

-You can enjoy samosa with tea, green chutney of mint and coriander (dhaniya and pudina chutney), jaggery and tamarind chutney (the red one which comes with samosas), and chole or chick pea side dish.
+You can enjoy samosa with tea, green chutney of mint and coriander (dhania and pudina chutney), jaggery and tamarind chutney (the red one which comes with samosas), and chole or chickpea side dish.

 steps for making a mint and coriander chutney (dhaniya pudina chutney)

-Some vendors especially famous for selling samosa with chole (chick pea) side dish.
+Some vendors are especially famous for selling samosa with chole (chickpea) side dishes.
 It tastes great with it.
 Just imagine the taste of samosa and with chole.

-Some people put dhaniya pudina chutney and a little bit of yogurt on top of crushed samosa and have it.
+Some people put dhaniya pudina chutney and a little bit of yoghurt on top of crushed samosa and have it.
 You can try this one also.

 Some put chole and a little bit of curd and dhaniya and pudina chutney on top of crushed samosa and enjoy it.
 This is how some people like it.